 In 2019, Yemen was ranked 129th in the Global Innovation Index.

-In 2019, the United Nations reported that Yemen had the highest number of people in need of humanitarian aid, with about 24 million individuals requiring assistance.
+In 2019, the United Nations reported that Yemen had the highest number of people in need of humanitarian aid, amounting to about 24 million individuals.

-In June 2020, a human rights group revealed the scale of torture and deaths in Yemen's unofficial detention centers, with UAE and Saudi forces responsible for some of the most shocking treatment of prisoners.
+In June 2020, a human rights group revealed the scale of torture and deaths in Yemen's unofficial detention centres, with UAE and Saudi forces implicated in severe abuse.

 On 22 June 2020, Human Rights Watch wrote an open letter to the UN Secretary-General on "Children and Armed Conflict" report to improve the protection of children in Yemen and in Myanmar.

-On 14 September 2020, Human Rights Watch demanded an end to the interference caused by Houthi rebels and other authorities in Yemen aid operations, as millions of lives dependent on the aid operations were being put at risk.
+On 14 September 2020, Human Rights Watch demanded an end to the interference caused by Houthi rebels and other authorities in Yemen aid operations.

 According to 2020 United Nations Population Fund (UNFPA) estimates, 6.1 million girls and women were in need of gender-based violence services.